nuancedtire/msra-nightly/lib/prompts/prompt-1.md

    - **Accuracy:**
      - Ensure all medical information is accurate, up-to-date, and evidence-based.
    - **Quality Assurance:**
-     - Review the final MDX file for syntax errors, typos, and formatting issues before publication.
+     - Ensure your response contains only the final MDX file without syntax errors, typos, and formatting issues ready for publication.
      - Verify that all MDX and Markdown syntax renders correctly.
    - **Consistency:**
      - Maintain consistent formatting and style throughout the document.